-For the writer of Hebrews, faith is far more than simple belief.
-It is the spiritual power from which comes the energy that enables believers to live ethical and moral lives.
+For the writer of Hebrews, faith is the spiritual power from which comes the energy that enables believers to live ethical and moral lives.
 The writer of Hebrews is connecting the perseverance that the "Hall of Fame" faithful showed in their lives in chapter 11 to exhort the faithful readers to throw off the sin that besets or so easily entangles.
 "The Greek word used for race is agnon from which we get the word 'agonize.'
 The picture the writer of Hebrews is trying to convey is ... rigorous training, self-discipline, and intense effort.
-The word perseverance, hypomone in the Greek has a sense of endurance in the face of hostile forces..." - Interpreter's Bible Commentary, Vol. XII, Fred Craddock, page 148
+The word perseverance, hypomone in the Greek has a sense of endurance in the face of hostile forces..." -Interpreter's Bible Commentary, Vol. XII, Fred Craddock, page 148